 Q: How will I get my CEU certificate?

-A: At the end of each webinar series for which we have obtained NSGC CEU approval, we submit the name, email, NSGC IDs, and total contact hours earned for that specific series to NSGC.
-NSGC staff will update the genetic counsellor’s CEU portal with this information.
+A: At the end of each webinar series for which we have obtained NSGC CEU approval, we submit the name, email, NSGC ID, and total contact hours earned for that specific series to NSGC.
+NSGC staff will update the genetic counsellor’s online CEU portal with this information.
 This is retained at the NSGC for five years.

 Q: What is the fee for CEUs/CECs?